What is bend allowance: K Factor, Y Factor, Bend Table

 N= Neutral Axis

-When a sheet metal forms a bend, the inner portion ( Covered by δ) is always in compression that reduces the part length.
+When a sheet metal forms a bend, the inner portion ( Covered by δ) is always in compression which reduces the part length.
 On the other hand, the outer portion ( Covered by T-δ) is under expansion that always tries to elongate the part.

 Bend allowance depends on the following factors.